Sean-Dickey-thycotic-com/ssi-docs/ibm-igi/config/import-thycotic-certificate.md

 [priority]: # (103)
 # Import Thycotic certificate

-For secure connection between Thycotic Secret Server and IBM IGI, you need to import Thycotic certificate.
+For secure connection between Thycotic Secret Server and IBM IGI, you will need to import Thycotic certificate.

 __To import Thycotic certificate:__